hgamboa/nova-adv-inst/Labs/P6/P6_Protocol.md

 In our applications frequently is necessary to exchange data in real time, between the python program the web page.
 To do that we will rely on Socket.io as our WebSocket interface.
 Socket.IO is a JavaScript library f.
 It enables realtime, bi-directional communication between web clients and servers.
 To use Socket.io in the server-side (RPi) we will use the Flask-SocketIO Python package.
 In the webpage we will import the Socket.IO JavaScript library in the html code.

-1. You can find a starting code in <place link>.
+1. You can find a starting code in (https://github.com/hgamboa/nova-adv-inst/tree/master/Labs/P6/Starting%20code/EX_1).
 This code show out to stablish a socket link bewteen the python code and the web page, and how to send a randam number every second.
 Study this code carefully to understand its function blocks
 2. Change the code to send a list to 5 random numbers every second and display then in web page
 3. change the code to send a string of text, every 2 sec, and display them in the web page
 4. I all the previous situation the request of data by the web page is made periodically. change the program so the request is made only on a button is pressed.